mementomoryn/arkheion/README.md

 Why use **Arkheion** instead of running the scripts directly in your device:
 - Entirely ran with GitHub Actions virtual environments, so it's really fast.
-- Provide a simple GUI, so it's much easier to use.
+- Provide a simple input GUI, so it's much easier to use.
-- Downloads is uploaded as GitHub Artifacts, allows to share your downloaded songs with just a link.
+- Downloads is uploaded as GitHub Artifacts, allowing you to share previously downloaded songs with just a link.
 - Works in practically every devices, as long as it could invoke GitHub Actions workflows

 ## Usage